ewartj/MedCAT/README.md

 <br>"Anthony suffers from Epilepsy."
 <br>"\[Patient name\] suffers from Epilepsy."

+This repository is currently incomplete and is not fit for use.

 ## Personal information redacted

 A brief overview of the categories of personal information redacted.